AaltoSciComp/python-debugging/index.rst

 did not write ourselves, so keep reading until you find one you can edit.

-Maybe you can figure out the problem, but if it's not obvious, we will use a debugger to figure it out in the next section.
+Maybe you can figure out the problem, but will use a debugger to figure it out in the next section.

 The Python Debugger
 -------------------

  - Introduce pdp